START

-Shares (stock) valuation actually means determination of the value of the subject company (business) as well as the exact part of its portion attributable to the subject interest.
-Valuation may be conducted to determine the fair market value of ordinary and preference shares issued by open or closed joint-stock companies.
+Valuation of shares actually means determination of the value of the exact part of the subject company (business) attributable to the amount of shares in question.
+Valuation can be conducted to determine market value of ordinary or preference shares issued by public or private joint-stock companies.

 Valuation of shares is mostly based on determining the value of subject shares as a financial instrument generating profit for its owner.
-The principal forms of income are dividends and equity appreciation due to improved financial performance of the company, growth of business and asset appreciation.
+The principal forms of income are dividends and equity price rise due to improved financial performance of the company, growth of business and its assets.
 Therefore, the principal methods of shares valuation are the capital market method, net asset value method, discounted cash flow and income capitalization methods.

-• Copies of company's constituent documents (Articles and Memorandum of Association, Certificate of Registration).
+• Copies of company's incorporation documents (Articles and Memorandum of Association, Certificate of Registration).

-• Lines of activities and organizational structure of the company.
+• Brief description of major activities and organizational structure of the company.

 • Financial reporting documents for the last 3-5 years (or for a feasible number of prior periods):